 Puglia is probably the region with the most Carnival celebrations… From Massafra to Gallipoli, from Dauno to Manfredonia and beyond to Poggio Imperiale, the season sees a continual succession of processions and masquerade balls.
 Particular mention though goes to the Carnival of Putignano that seems to have its origins back to 1394…

 In Sicily the Carnival of Acireale as they say it is one of the best, if not the best, on the whole of Sicily.
 Acireale’s Carnival boasts an almost-ancient tradition, having begun in the 16th Century.
-Sicily is also benefiting from mild Mediterranean climate and in most of the times, the weather during carnival is beautiful with sunshine and high temperatures.
+Sicily is also benefiting from a mild Mediterranean climate and most of the times, the weather during carnival is beautiful with sunshine and high temperatures.
 Plus direct flights connect Catania from most European cities all year long and Acireale is only a 20min drive away.

 Moving towards the north… in the Province of Ferrara in the Region of Emilia-Romagna, travellers can enjoy the Carnival of Cento; the Carnival of Surprises!
 As in every other carnival, there is a ranking and award ceremony held for costumes, entertainment and music, as well as for the best gettito.
 The festivities end with the last parade, and the burn of the local mask “Tasi” while fireworks light up the sky.
 Before Tasi is burned, his will is read in the local dialect, in which his possessions are given to Cento’s most famous citizens.
 An absolutely adorable experience.